HumanCellAtlas/query-service/README.md

 After starting `chalice local`, you can open the Query Service in your browser at http://127.0.0.1:8000 to experiment with it.

+### App Configuration

+#### The `environment` file

+Global app configuration variables are stored in this file in the root of this repository.
+The file is a Bash script, intended to be sourced in the shell by running `source environment`.
+Some of these environment variables are made available to the deployed AWS Lambda functions and to the Terraform scripts via the `EXPORT_*` lists at the bottom of the file.

+#### `dcpquery/_config.py`

+Python runtime app configuration is centralized in this file.
+Some of the config values are imported from the environment.
+In Python, the instance of the `dcpquery._config.DCPQueryConfig` class is available as `dcpquery.config`.

+#### Configuring logging

+Python logging configuration is centralized in `dcpquery.config.configure_logging()`.
+Call this method from any entry point that loads `dcpquery`.

+Logging verbosity is controlled through the `DCPQUERY_DEBUG` environment variable, set in the `environment` file:
+- Set `DCPQUERY_DEBUG=0` to disable debugging and set the app log level to ERROR.
+- Set `DCPQUERY_DEBUG=1` to change the log level to INFO and cause stack traces to appear in error responses.
+- Set `DCPQUERY_DEBUG=2` to change the log level to DEBUG and cause stack traces to appear in error responses.

+#### AWS Secrets Manager

+Several configuration items, including database credentials, are saved by Terraform in the AWS Secrets Manager, and accessed by the Python app from there.

 ### Updating the requirements

 Runtime Python dependencies for the Query Service app are listed in `requirements.txt.in`.
 Test/development Python